-Nancy married fellow Somerset County native Alexander Sanner (1822-1905), son of Ludwig and Catherine (Lint) Sanner.
-Born on Sept.
-6, 1822, he stood five feet, 8 inches tall, with blue eyes, brown hair and a fair complexion.
+During the late 1840s, Nancy married fellow Somerset County native Alexander Sanner (Sept.
+6, 1822-1905), son of Ludwig and Catherine (Lint) Sanner.
+He stood five feet, 8 inches tall, with blue eyes, brown hair and a fair complexion.

-During the Civil War, Alexander agreed to be a substitute for George Kern.
-He served with the 62nd Pennsylvania Infantry, Company A. At the age of 41, he enlisted on July 16, 1863, with the rank of private.
-In October of that year, he was sick and absent from the regiment, being treated in Harewood Hospital in near Washington, DC.
+During the Civil War, at the age of 41, Alexander agreed to be a substitute for George Kern.
+He joined the Union Army, enlisting on July 16, 1863, with the rank of private.
+He was assigned to the 62nd Pennsylvania Infantry, Company A. In October of that year, he was sick and absent from the regiment, receiving treatment in Harewood Hospital in near Washington, DC.
 He remained hospitalized until at least December.

 At that battle, in combat, Alexander's right arm was struck by a gunshot, with an enemy minié ball which entered his hand and exited above the elbow.
 He was rushed to Judiciary Square Hospital in Washington, where the shattered limb was amputated about 2.5 inches above the elbow.
 Within a few days, he was sent to McDougal U.S. Hospital in New York, and then in June to Philadelphia to the U.S. Hospital located at 24th and South Streets.

 The army eventually transferred him into the 155th Pennsylvania Infantry, Company F, in September 1864.
 On Oct.
 4, 1864, considered a "straggler," he was relocated to a nearby hospital at Broad and Cherry Streets, where he convalesced for the duration of the war.
 After the surrender of the Confederate army, he was moved again in May 1865 to the U.S. Hospital in Chester, PA.
 He received his honorable discharge on July 18, 1865.

 ~ Return Home to Fayette County ~